Frequently Asked Questions

 + Are credits transferable?

 Yes, credits are transferable, however, you must first get pre-approval and the proper signatures from your home institution’s Study Abroad Office or Office of International Education/Programs.
 They will help you determine how many credits will transfer.
+You can find Course Offerings for ASA programs here.
+After your program ends, ASA will send your final official transcript to your home institution for you.

 Students should always get DOUBLE the number of classes approved than you will actually take, to allow flexibility at registration.
 Having extra classes approved will give you back-ups you can get credit for, in case your top choices aren’t available due to cancellations or schedule conflicts.
 At many institutions, class schedules aren’t finalized until just before the term begins, so schedule conflicts can occur.